 Unconditional lossless compression is impossible.
 An invertible function that shortens some inputs must lengthen others.
 We therefore strive for the next best thing: a high probability of compression.

-One strategy is to map each symbol to some nonempty string of bits \(\{0, 1\}^+\) and assign short codes to probable symbols and longer codes to improbable symbols, as Morse code does.
+A simple strategy for lossless compression is to map each symbol to some nonempty string of bits \(\{0, 1\}^+\) and assign short codes to probable symbols and longer codes to improbable symbols, as Morse code does.
 Such a scheme is known as a symbol code:

 codeword c x = maybe (error "bad symbol") id $ lookup x c